 The request will always respond with an empty body and HTTP status 200, regardless if the request was successful.

-Result will be a long-lived access token:
+The response includes a long-lived access token:

 Once you have an access token, you can make authenticated requests to the Home Assistant APIs.